-The process of the extraction of bamboo is more or less similar to timber extraction from the RF.
 The FD auctions out different forest coupe/block of bamboo called Bash (bamboo) Mahalders (auctioneers) at every two to three years.
+Now no bamboo extraction activities are done.
 On the other hand, the forest villagers, local people collect bamboo illegally.
 However, there are groups of people who are habituated with collection of bamboo either legally or illegally.
 Once there was a great abundance of natural Mooli and Tangra bamboo in this forest.
 Due to the over exploitation and auctions as well as replaced by Zai bamboo plantation, the stocks of Mooli and Tangra are highly depleted.
 Mooli bamboo is extensively collected both for household consumption and for sale.
 People from distant villages also come for collection of bamboo for household consumption.
 About 5% of the adjacent tea garden HHs is completely dependent of bamboo collection for their livelihood, while many HHs are also partially dependent on bamboo collection.
-In an FGD, the local participants claimed that for collecting bamboo illegally, they pay Tk.10 as a levy to the FD for eah entry.
+In an FGD, the local participants claimed that for collecting bamboo illegally, they pay Tk.20 as a levy to the FD for each entry.
 Access to the forest for collecting bamboo is not restricted, if the levy is paid.